Florida Opportunity Hub

 Timely enough to act

-• deduplication across repeated public postings
+• deduplication across repeated postings

 • local relevance scoring by county and business type